Idukki

 • They ignore Core Web Vitals, layout shifts and slow largest-contentful-paint that hurt both conversion and SEO.

-What fast social proof looks like
+What does fast social proof look like?

 • Lazy loading, media loads as the shopper scrolls to it, not all at once.